m4rioSvk/solidityM4rio/README.md

-# My projects in Solidity.
+# My projects in Solidity
 ## Description
 I started my web3 journey in 2022 doing applied blockchain from business perspective with focus on:
 - developing a blockchain business model